 Where it can be both difficult and expensive, you should only hire licensed general contractors to complete work at your property.
 Hiring the unlicensed “handymen” to complete any work onsite, is an exposure to both you and your business that you should avoid.
-Try and think about it from the perspective of the insurance company – in their eyes, who is more likely to cause a loss or get injured on a job: a licensed professional, or an unlicensed handyman?
-The unlicensed handyman is often times considered uninsurable by the industry, and many carriers even go as far as to say they would be “buying claims” if they extended their coverage form to include the exposure of unlicensed handymen.
+Try and think about it from the perspective of the insurance company.
+Is a licensed professional or an unlicensed handyman more likely to cause a loss or get inured on a job?
+The insurance industry often considers an unlicensed handyman to be uninsurable, and many carriers even go as far as to say they would be “buying claims” if they extended their coverage form to include the exposure of unlicensed handymen.

-In addition, you should require they add your purchasing entity as Additional Insured on their liability policy for the duration of the time they are hired by you.
-The carriers that specialize in Contractor’s Liability coverage understand the transaction nature of this line of business, and will add your entity for minimal cost (usually $50 or less), and some will do it free of charge.
-Being listed as Additional Insured on their liability policy will extend their coverage to you, in the event your general contractor does something negligent at your property that injures someone and you are named in the lawsuit by the injured party.
-If utilized correctly in the above scenario, your Premises Liability coverage would extend defense duties to you (as this is one of the benefits you pay for when you sign into your annual contract with your liability insurance carrier).
-The negligent party’s liability policy would be the one ultimately responsible for settling the loss, this would include the portion of which you are named in.
+Carriers that specialize in Contractor’s Liability coverage understand the transactional nature of this line of business.
+They will add your entity for minimal cost (usually $50 or less), and some will do it free of charge.
+Being listed as Additional Insured on their liability policy will extend their coverage to you.
+This is critical if your GC’s negligence at your property injures someone, and you are named in a lawsuit by the injured party.
+If utilized correctly in the above scenario, your Premises Liability coverage would extend defense duties to you.
+This is one of the benefits you pay for when you sign into your contract with your liability insurance carrier.
+But the negligent party’s liability policy would be the one ultimately responsible for settling the injury loss.

-Another reason to be listed as Additional Insured on Contractor’s Liability policy is the ability to get notified prior to their policy cancelling for non-payment of premium or another underwriting reason.
+Another reason to be listed as Additional Insured on Contractor’s Liability policy is to get notified if their policy is in danger of cancelling for non-payment of premium or another underwriting reason.

-These Contractor’s Liability policies can be purchased by paying 1-3 months of premium at the inception of the policy, yet the proof of coverage is issued for a full year.
+Contractors can purchase a Liability policy by paying 1-3 months of premium at the inception of the policy.
+Yet, insurers issue proof of coverage for a full year.
 So, what happens month four when your general contractor doesn’t pay his insurance premium and his policy cancels?
-Unless you are listed as an Additional Insured on their policy, you will need to invest a significant amount of your time monthly confirming their coverage is in good standing.
+Unless listed on their policy, you will invest significant time confirming their coverage is in good standing every month.

-A good piece of advice is: if you are unsure where your coverage ends, ask your agent before something happens that can jeopardize your business.
-If your general contractor has been unable to obtain liability coverage for their business, National Real Estate Insurance Group can help.
+A good piece of advice is: if you are unsure where your coverage ends, ask your agent before something happens.
+If your general contractor has been unable to obtain liability coverage for their business, we can help.
 NREIG has designed a specialized GC Liability policy that complements our Premises Liability coverage very well.
-It was designed with our clients in mind, to minimize their exposure during the renovation at one of their
+We designed it with our clients in mind, to minimize their exposure during the renovation at one of their properties.